| |

 It is listed in Breen's Comprehensive Encyclopedia as #5499 where it is stated that these were struck on February 25.

 Silver J1552/P1729.
-Adams and Woodin stated that only 3 were struck.
-Only the following 2 are confirmed today:
+Adams and Woodin stated that only 3 were struck, and, if fact, only the following 3 are confirmed today:

 1) HWBRF-B/M 5/99 - PCGS64